Reachability Verification Based Reliability Assessment for Deep Reinforcement Learning Controlled Robotics and Autonomous Systems: ALGORITHM DESIGN

 where $tm^j_i$ is the temporary Taylor model that has not passed the activation functions. $\boldsymbol{w}, \boldsymbol{b}$ are the weights and biases of $NN_{actor}$, respectively. $j, k$ are the indices of neural network layers and neurons, $N$ is the total number of neurons.

-For the rest layers of $NN_{actor}$, there are activation functions.
-Meanwhile, Taylor arithmetic cannot process the interval input with the noncontinuous activation functions.
-Therefore, we employ the Bernstein polynomial to deal the activation functions.
+\R{For the remaining layers of $NN_{actor}$, there are activation functions.} However, Taylor arithmetic cannot process the interval input with the noncontinuous activation functions.
+Therefore, we employ the Bernstein polynomial to deal with the activation functions.
 Although the transformation will yield errors, we can summarise these errors into the remainder of the Taylor models by equations \eqref{Bern} and \eqref{BernErr}.

+where $\sigma$ represents the activation function of the neural networks.
 It is noticed that the maximum order of the Taylor models will be increased after the activation functions, and therefore we truncate the part polynomial $r_k$ of the output Taylor model to maintain the complexity of the Taylor models.
-After several layers propagation, the output Taylor model is
+After several layers of propagation, the output Taylor model is

-Here, the output Taylor model could be reverse to the interval by calculating the upper and lower bound of the Taylor model regarding to the input domain $D$.
+Here, the output Taylor model could be reversed to the interval by calculating the upper and lower bound of the Taylor model regarding the input domain $D$.